ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2020_TransRes_Huo,
-    author = "Huo, Dongchao and Ma, Jinfei and Chang, Ruosong", title = "Lane-changing-decision characteristics and the allocation of visual attention of drivers with an angry driving style", journal = "Transportation Research Part F: Traffic Psychology and Behaviour", volume = "71",
+    author = "Huo, Dongchao and Ma, Jinfei and Chang, Ruosong", journal = "Transportation Research Part F: Traffic Psychology and Behaviour", pages = "62--75",
-    pages = "62--75",
+    publisher = "Elsevier",
-    year = "2020",
+    title = "Lane-changing-decision characteristics and the allocation of visual attention of drivers with an angry driving style", volume = "71",
-    publisher = "Elsevier"
+    year = "2020"
 }
 </pre>
 </ul>